 Systemic absorption of mupirocin through intact human skin is minimal.
-The systemic absorption of mupirocin was studied following application of Bactroban Cream 3 times daily for 5 days to various skin lesions (>10 cm in length or 100 cm2 in area) in 16 adults (aged 29 to 60 years) and 10 children (aged 3 to 12 years).
+The systemic absorption of mupirocin was studied following application of Bactroban Cream 3 times daily for 5 days to various skin lesions greater than 10 cm in length or 100 cm2 in area in 16 adults (aged 29 to 60 years) and 10 children (aged 3 to 12 years).
 Some systemic absorption was observed as evidenced by the detection of the metabolite, monic acid, in urine.
-Data from this study indicated more frequent occurrence of percutaneous absorption in children (90% of patients) compared to adults (44% of patients); however, the observed urinary concentrations in children (0.07 - 1.3 mcg/mL [1 pediatric patient had no detectable level]) are within the observed range (0.08 - 10.03 mcg/mL [9 adults had no detectable level]) in the adult population.
+Data from this trial indicated more frequent occurrence of percutaneous absorption in children (90% of subjects) compared with adults (44% of subjects); however, the observed urinary concentrations in children (0.07 to 1.3 mcg per mL [1 pediatric subject had no detectable level]) are within the observed range (0.08 to 10.03 mcg per mL [9 adults had no detectable level]) in the adult population.
 In general, the degree of percutaneous absorption following multiple dosing appears to be minimal in adults and children.

 Carcinogenesis, Mutagenesis, Impairment of Fertility